 One exception to the Fourth Amendment warrant requirement, explained in National Treasury Employees Union v.
 Von Rabb, is the “special needs” doctrine which requires the government to demonstrate that the government interest outweighs the intrusion.
 The “special needs” exception could give law enforcement a free pass to monitor specific homes when looking for domestic terror threats.
 Without written guidelines, law enforcement could justify any number of surveillance initiatives under the pretext of fighting the “war on terror.”
 In addition, given the political and social stigmatization of Islam, the potential for misuse of the “special needs” exception to disproportionately target American Muslims is great.
 Last year’s unlawful surveillance of Muslims throughout New York by the New York Police Department is evidence of this risk.

 It is imperative to have clear and unambiguous written policies regarding the parameters of domestic drone use.
 As Noam Chomsky famously stated, we must engage in “intellectual self-defense” by staying informed.
 Specifically, we must scrutinize words, their meanings and their implications.
 Words create perceptions which form the basis for government policy, create narratives that contribute to public complacency and most importantly, dictate the scope of laws.

 Samar Warsi is a Senior Volunteer Attorney for the Muslim Civil Liberties Union.
 She holds a BA in Political Science from McMaster University and graduated with a JD from the Oklahoma City University School of Law.
 She is admitted to practice in the state bar of Texas.

-This article was prepared for publication by Jordan Barry, an associate editor with JURIST's professional commentary service.
+This article was prepared for publication by John Paul Regan, an assistant editor with JURIST’s professional commentary service.
 Please direct any questions or comments to him at email@example.com